qmk/qmk_firmware/docs/newbs_getting_started.md

 In most situations you will want to answer Yes to all of the prompts.

-?> If you already know [how to use GitHub](getting_started_github.md), we recommend that you create your own fork and use `qmk setup <github_username>` to clone your personal fork.
+?> If you already know [how to use GitHub](getting_started_github.md), we recommend that you create your own fork and use `qmk setup <github_username>/qmk_firmware` to clone your personal fork.
 If you don't know what that means you can safely ignore this message.

+If you're cloning your own fork to Windows, to run CLI from a fresh mingw64 terminal easily, you should clone to `C:/msys64/home/<your-windows-username>` with the following:

+    cd /c/msys64/home/<your-windows-username>
+    qmk setup <your-github-username>/qmk_firmware

 ## 4. Test Your Build Environment